Welcome to Cowes

 Cowes Heritage is an organisation focused on recording the history of Cowes, capturing for future generations its industrial past.

-Every year Cowes Heritage put on an exhibition; subjects covered in the last few years include: Cowes At War; Schools in Cowes; Businesses in Cowes; Northwood House; Churches in Cowes; Cowes in the 1950s; and J Samuel White’s.
+Every year Cowes Heritage put on an exhibition; subjects covered in the last few years include: Made in Cowes; Cowes At War; Schools in Cowes; Businesses in Cowes; Northwood House; Churches in Cowes; Cowes in the 1950s; and J Samuel White’s.

-Cowes Town Council works with local organisations for the benefit of the residents of Cowes.
-One of these is the Cowes Business Association.
-Please contact the CBA for further information:
+Cowes Town Council works with local organisations for the benefit of the residents of Cowes, including:

 Cowes Harbour Commission (CHC) is the statutory harbour authority for Cowes Harbour on the Isle of Wight.
 Further details can be found on their website: www.cowesharbourcommission.co.uk/